uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 What is the equivalent to a road?

 Since we know that this craypot problem is an example of the TSP, and that there is no known tractable algorithm for the TSP,  we know there is no tractable algorithm for the craypot problem either.
-Although there are slightly better algorithms than the one we used above, they are still intractable and with enough craypots, it would be impossible to work out a new route before the cray fisher has to move the pots again!
+Although there are slightly better algorithms than the one we used above, they are still intractable and with enough craypots, it would be impossible to work out a new route before the crayfisher has to move the pots again!

 {comment the following introduces the idea of a heuristic/approximate solution; should it be in a main section rather than buried in the project?
 Either mention it earlier, or split the project in two parts, with a section on heuristics between them.}

 Instead of wasting time on trying to invent a clever algorithm that no-one has been able to find, we need to rely on a algorithm that will generate an approximate solution.
-The cray fisher would be happy with an approximate solution that is say, 10% longer than the best possible route, but which the computer can find quickly.
+The crayfisher would be happy with an approximate solution that is say, 10% longer than the best possible route, but which the computer can find quickly.

 There are several ways of approaching this.
 Some are better than others in general, and some are better than others with certain layouts.